VinEdw/rps-discord-bot/README.md

 This bot allows you to play an extended version of rock paper scissors on your discord server.
 Use the command `!rps` to initialize a game.
+Use the command `!rps-diagram` to see the move diagram.

 The game is inspired by this [reddit post](https://www.reddit.com/r/coolguides/comments/cauhw3/ultimate_rock_paper_scissors/).
+Each move choice beats up to halfway across the circle.
 The move options are the following:

 - rock